Yuri-M-Dias/commonplace/README.md

 - **"Flesh that does not exist will never die, and promises unmade are never broken."**, Aomame, 1Q84, Haruki Murakami
 - **"I move, therefore I am."**, Aomame, 1Q84, Haruki Murakami
 - **"Violence does not always take physical form, and not all wounds gush blood."**, The Dowager, 1Q84, Haruki Murakami
+- **"To the man with only a hammer, everything is a nail."**, Old Saying

 ##Português
 - **"Algo errado não está certo."**, Metaleiro, Jesus Playboy, 2016
 - **"Se você não se interessa, o que acontece é culpa sua."**, Daisy Peshkov, Inverno no Mundo, Ken Follett

+##Laws
+This section is kinda random, with phsysical laws that can be useful to remember and use in the day to day life:
+- **Gödel's Incompleteness Theorems**.
+Any logical model of reality is incomplete (and possibly inconsistent) and must be continuously refined/adapted in the face of new observations.
+- **Heisenberg's Uncertainty Principle.** In a nutshell, this principle shows that we cannot simultaneously fix or determine the velocity and position of a particle or body.
+We can measure coordinates or movements of those particles, but not both.
+As we get a more and more precise measure of one value (velocity or positions), our measurement of the other value becomes more and more uncertain.
+The uncertainty of one variable is created simply by the act of observation.
+- **2nd Law of Thermodynamics.** Individuals or organizations that don’t communicate with the outside world by getting new information about the environment or by creating new mental models act like a "closed system".
+And just as a closed system in nature will have increasing entropy, or disorder, so too will a person or organization experience mental entropy or disorder if they’re cut off from the outside world and new information.